Here are some answers to frequently asked questions about alerts.

 There are two methods for removing an alert configuration assignment:

-- Open the alert configuration you want and click the Assignments tab to view which sources the alert configuration is assigned to.
+- Open the alert configuration you want and click the Assignments tab.
 Click the remove (X) icon next to each source you want to remove the assignment from.

 Appliances calculate trends by looking at historical data.
 Therefore, in most cases, trend alerts are active as soon as they are assigned.
 Even if you configure a trend alert to reference more historical data than your appliance currently has, the appliance will still attempt to calculate the trend with whatever data is currently available.